saucelabs/sauce-docs/docs/testrunner-toolkit/saucectl.md

 ### `--tags`
 <p><small>| OPTIONAL | LIST |</small></p>

-A keyword that may help you distinguish the test in Sauce Labs, and also helps you apply filters to easily isolate tests based on metrics that are meaningful to you
+A keyword that may help you distinguish the test in Sauce Labs, and also helps you apply filters to easily isolate tests based on metrics that are meaningful to you.

 ```bash
 saucectl run --tags e2e,team2